ziutek/mdtwm/README.md

 Known issues:

-- Floating windows can't be moved.
+- You can't change current desktops without use of keyboard.
 - See *issues* directory.

 Build instruction: